truemagic-coder/solana-agent/README.md

 Solana Agent is an AI framework built on three pillars:

-* **Swarm Intelligence:** Specialized agents collaborate and share per-user memory for text and audio.
+* **Swarm Intelligence:** Specialized agents collaborate and share memory for text and audio.
 Intelligent routing ensures the most qualified agent handles each query.
 * **Organizational Alignment:** Agents follow a core set of values and ethics.
 This guarantees responses remain consistent and principled.
 * **Extensible Tooling:** Agents recognize when tools are needed and integrate them seamlessly.
 They act beyond conversation to address user needs.

-This approach produces AI Agents that are intelligent, cooperative, and aligned with organizational goals.
+This approach produces AI Agents that are intelligent, cooperative, ethical, and aligned with organizational goals.

 ## Features